 Much has been written about these scandalous lovers, and it’s never enough.
 King Edward VIII’s love affair with the married American, Wallis Simpson, and his subsequent abdication in 1936 changed the course of history.
 Start with The Windsor Story by Charles J.V.
 Murphy/J. Bryan III and Wallis and Edward: Letters (1931- 1937), then move on and find more to the story.
 [A couple of these books were first published 25+ years ago, so you might have some luck finding them at your local, public library]

 You’ve probably never heard of Sara and Gerald Murphy.
 I hadn’t when I picked up Everybody Was So Young (Gerald and Sara Murphy, A Lost Generation Love Story) by Amanda Vaill, but was immediately fascinated with the story of their love and friendships with artists and writers (including Hemingway, Fitzgerald & Picasso) while living in Paris and the French Riviera during the 1920’s.
 It seemed the party would never end, but it did, and the Murphy’s were forever changed after enduring the sufferings of great loss and facing financial trouble during the Depression.

 Do you have a book recommendation to share with us?
 We’d love to hear from you!
-If you’d like to comment on this post, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
-Don’t worry, it’s pretty quick and easy.
+First, join our community of playmakers by registering via the ‘Engage page’, and let us know what you’re reading.
+Don’t worry, it’s FREE & and easy.
+Unless you’re a robot.

 Zeester Media LLC may receive a small commission for a book purchase you make via a link to Amazon within this page.
 This in no way affects the price you pay for the purchase.